In this article

 There are four types of gummy smiles, including:

-There are a few causes of GS.
-Some people are born with irregularities that can cause a gummy smile, while others may develop it due to improper tooth eruption during childhood or tooth wear over time.
+A few factors may cause a gummy smile.
+Some people are born with irregularities that can cause excessive gingival display, while others may develop it due to improper tooth eruption during childhood or tooth wear over time.

 There are a few genetic gum and lip irregularities that can cause a gummy smile, such as:

-People of all ages can get treatment to fix GS.
+People of all ages can get treatment to fix a gummy smile.
 Most patients who invest in gummy smile treatment do so to improve their smile and boost their confidence.

-Orthodontic treatment, such as braces or clear aligners (e.g., Invisalign), is a great option for mild cases of GS caused by a misalignment in the jaws and teeth.
+Orthodontic treatment, such as braces or clear aligners (e.g., Invisalign), is a great option for mild cases of a gummy smile caused by a misalignment in the jaws and teeth.